jdalton/docdown/README.md

 ## Cloning this repo

-To clone this repository including all submodules, using git 1.6.5 or later:
+To clone this repository just use:

 ~~~ bash
 git clone https://github.com/docdown/docdown.git